1. What are widgets?

 5. How to refresh your widget?

-The information in the widgets is automatically refreshed once per day.
+The information in the widgets is automatically refreshed once every 24 hours.

-You can manually refresh your widgets via the refresh button, located at the upper right corner.
+You can also manually refresh your widgets via the refresh button, located in the settings in the three-dot menu.

 To learn more about the custom widgets, please check the dedicated article.